Liberal Arts and Your Career

 There is room for both STEM and liberal arts in the education of our future workforce.
 Students should be exposed to both areas of study, but we must also realize that there is a suitable career for everyone.
 You may find that a career that emphasizes the liberal arts is a better fit for you while your best friend may find success in a STEM occupation.

-If you want to pursue a career that requires you to get an undergraduate degree in one of the subjects that falls under this category, you should certainly do that.
+If you want to pursue a career that requires you to get an undergraduate degree in one of the subjects that fall under this category, you should certainly do that.
 If you will ultimately need a master's degree for your chosen occupation, you may have some flexibility regarding your undergraduate major.
-Choosing a liberal arts major will allow you to not only amass the soft skills that will follow you through graduate school and your future career, but it will also expose you to a knowledge in a wide range of subjects.
+Choosing a liberal arts major will allow you to not only amass the soft skills that will follow you through graduate school and your future career, but it will also expose you to knowledge in a wide range of subjects.